voostindie/sprox-json/README.md

 This is **not** a general purpose JSON to XML adapter!
 This implementation provides the smallest implementation possible to make Sprox process JSON objects.
 Many methods throw an `UnsupportedOperationException`.
 Only what Sprox uses is implemented.

+Like Sprox this library can be used in an OSGi environment.
+The library is actually a proper bundle.

 ## Alternatives

 If you're looking for a (more) powerful JSON to XML adapter, have a look at: